swapna882/my-first-project/README.md

-# my-first-project
+#My First Github Project
-Learning Git and Github
+## Description This repository is created to learn Git and Github basics.

+## Tools Used
+- Git
+- Github
+- Windows

+## Author
+Swapna